-Aim Higher and Hit the Bullseye of a Closer Walk with God
+Aim Higher, Dream Bigger, and Get a Closer Walk with the Lord

 Philippians 3:10 I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death.

 2 Peter 3:18 Grow in the grace and knowledge of our Lord and Savior Jesus Christ.

 - •• “The people that do know their God shall be strong and do exploits” (Daniel 11:32, KJV).

 - •• Paul “knew” Christ (2 Timothy 1:12), but He wanted to know him more (Philippians 3:10).

 - •• Pursue your relationship with Him.
 Aim for the highest!
 Don’t be content just to know about Jesus; aim to know Him personally and closely.